 Please note: If on devices you click on links to images and/or text that do not open if they should, just slightly scroll the screen to re-enable the function.
 Strange behavior of WordPress.

-Piet Mondrian’s pursuit of an ideal equivalence of opposites
+Piet Mondrian’s ongoing pursuit of an ideal equivalence of opposites

-To give a concrete example, there is a virtually infinite range of grays between black and white that we really cannot conceive in all its real breadth and variety.
+To give a concrete example, there is a virtually infinite range of gray tones between black and white that we really cannot conceive in all its real breadth and variety.
+If we could grasp every infinitesimal variation in gray (which would take a very long time) we would move without noticing from white to black and vice versa.
 The reference to opposite values is a mental stratagem serving to encapsulate the endless multiplicity of reality.
 It should always be remembered that this reduction is not the reality of nature but rather of thought.

-Some works of the same period present a large or medium-sized square left open on one or two sides:
+We have seen in the previous page some works of the same period presenting a large or medium-sized square left open on one or two sides:

 This trend took shape around 1925, when some canvases of rectangular format began to present the common characteristic of an opening on one side of the large square previously bounded on all four sides.
 The white square field appears to expand beyond the finite plane of the canvas: